-Great ceremony to mark the rehabilitation of the White Pyramid in Rome
+Great ceremony to mark the impressive rehabilitation of the White Pyramid in Rome

 The exemplary conservation of the White Pyramid in Rome, winner of an EU Prize for Cultural Heritage / Europa Nostra Award 2017, was celebrated on 31 October with a varied programme, featuring an award ceremony, a panel discussion and a guided tour of this iconic landmark, the sole remaining example of a monument built in Rome during the first century B.C. in the so-called ‘Egyptian’ fashion.
 Some 130 people, including several top-level local, national and European representatives, took part in these events.
 The celebrations continued the next day with free-of-charge guided visits of the White Pyramid.